 And, let’s come back to 2018

 It’s basically meant to be a take-away joint, but few tools and one table is there for those desperate souls like me, who like their food fresh from the steamer.
 So, on my first visit, my order was simple, one Bar B Qued Pork Bao.
 Now, here, the process is, after order, the cook the dish and serve it, hence, the average service time is 10 min.
 The bao is priced at 50/-.
-Now, I an used to having those huge fat skinned baos from tangra and teritti bazaar chinese breakfast joints.
-The basic problem of them is, the filling is less and outer layer is pretty heavy, so all one can taste is the fresh steamed bao (but very less meat).
+Now, I am used to having those huge fat skinned baos from tangra and teritti bazaar Chinese breakfast joints.
+The basic problem of them is, the filling is less and the outer layer is pretty heavy, so all one can taste is the freshly steamed bao (but very less meat).

 Here, however, the story is different.
 The outer layer is thin and light.
 So, once you take it off, you can find bar-be-qued small pork cubes (mostly lean meat).
 The filling is not very spicy and one can easily enjoy 2 at one go.
 So, this, in all probability, will change your concept of a bao.
 This dish is a definite recommendation at this place.

 The next order was this thing called FPM balls in hot soup.
 Yes, like you, my first reaction was WTF …..
 But, then, being the stone-headed that I am, it got upon me that it means Fish-Pork-Mushroom balls in Hot Soup.
 Let me be honest.
 Here, the light soup in fantastic.
-And for the Tung Nam loyalists, they serve the same thing at Tung Nam named as Vegetable Clear Soup (priced at 30/-, it goes pretty well with those Steamed Wantons ).
+And for the Tung Nam loyalists, they serve the same thing at Tung Nam named Vegetable Clear Soup (priced at 30/-, it goes pretty well with those Steamed Wantons ).

-Now, for any F&B joint, it’s always a good gesture to keep your customer happy.
-Here, when the server poured the soup into the soup bowl for serving, some extra was left at the sauce pan.
+Now, for any F&B joint, it’s always a good gesture to keep your customers happy.
+Here, when the server poured the soup into the soup bowl for serving, some extra was left at the saucepan.
 And, he asked “Sir, once you finish, I can offer you some more soup.
 I am sorry it’s a small bowl” A lovely gesture, which is rare in today’s world.
 They serve 6 balls in one portion.
 Frankly, though it tasted lovely, I couldn’t find much of the porky flavor there.
 Maybe, the smell of fish and chopped mushroom was a bit overpowering.
 However, at 140/-, it’s damn good.

 And, on my second visit, the order was very much pre-determined.
 It had to be their Sui Mai.
 And, pork sui mai it was.
 But, frankly, I was a bit shocked at what was served to me.
 6 pcs of one of the juiciest and softest sui mai I’ve ever had in Kolkata.
-The shapes were perfect, and filling was having a very light lovely flavor of meat and maybe … garlic.
+The shapes were perfect, and the filling was having a very light lovely flavor of meat and maybe … garlic.
 And, once you go there, DO NOT miss these beauties.